rodw/rodw.github.com/article/how-to-develop-a-sourcing-strategy.md

 ![](/img/strategic-sourcing-rainbow-gradient-with-functions-402x124.png)
 </div>

-At a (very) high level, a sourcing strategy might captured by a "current" and "desired" version of this diagram, and a plan for how we get from here to there.
+At a (very) high level, a sourcing strategy might be captured by a "current" and "desired" version of this diagram, and a plan for how we get from here to there.

 (We'll use a variation of this diagram when we build our sourcing strategy below.)